-To investigate activity associated with action preparation, we assessed sensorimotor beta activity at electrode C3 (Fig. 4), which would emphasize activity related to the upcoming response hand (which was always the right hand in the current experiment).
-Compared to the null-cue condition, post-cue power in a frequency band spanning from approximately 9-15 Hz at C3, was decreased following pro retrocues beginning approximately 100 ms after cue onset (cluster P < 0.001, Fig. 4A, i), and on anti-cue trials beginning approximately 1000 ms after retrocue onset (cluster P = 0.007, Fig. 4B, i).
-In both conditions, this relative power attenuation persisted for the remainder of the second delay, and eventually incorporated a frequency band spanning approximately 8-30 Hz.
-The difference in the timing of these effects was confirmed by a significant difference between pro- and anti-cue trials during an epoch spanning from approximately 300-1300 ms after probe onset (cluster P = 0.014; Fig. 4C, i), and is consistent with the delay in the gaze bias following anti- compared to pro-retrocues.
-These action-preparation signals were most prominent over electrode C3 (Fig. 4, ii) consistent with an anticipated orientation-recall report with the right hand - a manual report that could be prepared for, at an abstract level, as soon as the appropriate item had been selected from working memory.
+C3 (Figure 4), which would emphasize activity related to the upcoming response hand (which was always the right hand in the current experiment).
+Compared with the null-cue condition, postcue power in a frequency band spanning from approximately 9-15 Hz at C3 was decreased following pro-retrocues beginning approximately 100 msec after cue onset (cluster p <.001; Figure 4A, i), and on anticue trials beginning approximately 1000 msec after retrocue onset (cluster p = .007; Figure 4B, i).
+In both conditions, this relative power attenuation persisted for the remainder of the second delay and eventually incorporated a frequency band spanning approximately 8-30 Hz.
+The difference in the timing of these effects was confirmed by a significant difference between pro- and anticue trials during an epoch spanning from approximately 300-1300 msec after probe onset (cluster p = .014; Figure 4C, i) and is consistent with the delay in the gaze bias following anti- compared with pro-retrocues.
+These action-preparation signals were most prominent over electrode C3 (Figure 4, ii) consistent with an anticipated orientation-recall report with the right hand-a manual report that could be prepared for, at an abstract level, as soon as the appropriate item had been selected from working memory.
+Note that these results also provide indirect neural evidence for the assumption that working memory load drops following pro-retrocues and anti-retrocues.

-Figure 4.
-Informative retrocues initiate anticipatory action preparation that is delayed following anti-retrocues. (i) Comparison of time-frequency representations of oscillatory power, at electrode C3, for (A) pro- vs. null-retrocues, (B) anti- vs. null-retrocues, and (C) anti- vs. pro-retrocues. (ii) Topographies of the comparisons from row (i), restricted to the beta band (15-25 Hz) for two different time windows after retrocue onset.
+Figure 5.
+Frontal midline theta activity indexes demands on cognitive control. (i) Comparison of time-frequency representations of oscillatory power, at electrode AFz, for (A) pro- versus null-retrocues, (B) anti- versus null-retrocues, and (C) anti- versus proretrocues, aligned to retrocue onset. (ii) Topographies of the comparisons from row (i), restricted to the theta band (4-8 Hz), for two different time windows relative to retrocue onset.
 Colors indicate percentage differences between conditions; black cluster outlines indicate significant differences from a cluster-based permutation test.